 Role of the Suzuki Mentor

-Upon completion of a 5-hour Suzuki mentorship course, and observing six lessons at the book one level, certified SuzukiMentors are able to offer assistance to families and teachers in need of a little extra help; whether it be by aiding teachers in various educational settings, such as in private lessons or group classes, or through practice “buddy” sessions (with detailed descriptions of what to work on from each private teacher).
+Upon completion of our Suzuki mentorship course, certified SuzukiMentors are able to offer assistance to families and teachers in need of a little extra help; whether it be by aiding teachers in various educational settings, such as in private lessons or group classes, or through practice “buddy” sessions (with detailed descriptions of what to work on from each private teacher).

 Although SuzukiMentors are not teachers, and should not be thought of as such, they are trained to enhance a younger student’s experiences in music by encouraging them and finding ways to help with their studies through supplementing and reinforcing what each student is already doing with their private teachers.